lgw2/lgw2.github.io/_teaching/csci112-fall-2023/labs/lab1.md

 However, please do not post your completed C code on Discord for those who would like to write the code themselves without hints.

+## Learning outcomes
+* Make sure that your `git` repository is set up correctly.
+* Stage, commit, and tag the state of your repository.
+* Use prepocessor directives (e.g., `#include`, `#define`).
+* Get input from the console.
+* Do a basic calculation.
+* Print and format output.
+* Become familiar with the autograder for labs.

 ## Assignment